Home » Salads » Vietnamese chicken salad with chili lime dressing (Goi Gá)

 • Shred the cabbage and carrots in the food processor, or grate carrots on box grater and thinly slice cabbage.
 Add to large mixing bowl.

-• Add shredded chicken, peanuts, scallions, snow peas, herbs, salt and pepper.
+• Add shredded chicken, scallions, snow peas, herbs, salt and pepper.
 Toss to combine.

 • Pour dressing over and mix thoroughly to coat.
+Sprinkle chopped peanuts on top.
 Serve immediately.

 Notes